tesla809/Linnia-Dapp-Tutorial/README.md

 **Note:** If you are familiar with a standard setup, you can skip to the future section, ["Uploading Records with Linnia"](#upload-records-with-linnia).

+**Note:** A small preface: if you do not have Git or Bash installed on your machine, please do so.
+For Mac or Linux users, bash is installed by default.
+However, Git is not.

+If you can go through this tutorial with Microsoft's Powershell, awesome!
+However, for those with Window's machines without knowledge of Powershell, install Bash.

+To install Git go [here](https://git-scm.com/downloads) and pick your operating system.

+If you have Windows 10 and wish to install Bash go [here](https://itsfoss.com/install-bash-on-windows/)

 ### Step 1.
 Install Node
 First, we have to make sure that you have NodeJS installed on your computer.
 NodeJS is a  JavaScript runtime environment that allows you to use JavaScript on the backend like any other programming language.
 It frees JavaScript from being just a client side language and allows us to use it on the back end.